Numerical analysis for inchworm Monte Carlo method: Sign problem and error growth: A stochastic numerical method for differential equations

 There exists another kind of exponential growth of error, which is typically encountered in the stochastic simulation of quantum mechanical systems, called the ``numerical sign problem'' \cite{Loh1990}.
 Such a problem occurs when using the Monte Carlo method to evaluate the integral or sum of a strongly oscillatory high-dimensional function.
 To understand how the numerical sign problem causes the exponential growth of the numerical error, we consider the case where $f(t,u) = -\ii H(t) u$ and $g(t,u,X) = -\ii A(t,X)u$.
 As an analog of quantum mechanics, we assume that $H(t)$ is a Hermitian matrix, so that $\|u(t)\|_2^2 = \|u(0)\|_2^2$ for any $t$.
 The solution of this system of ordinary differential equations can be expressed by the Dyson series:

 Thus $u(T)$ can be evaluated directly using the Monte Carlo method to approximate the integral, where $M, t_1, \cdots, t_M$ and $X_1, \cdots, X_M$ are all treated as random variables.
-While different methods to draw samples exist \cite{Cai2018}, here we only consider the simplest approach, in which $M$ follows the Poisson distribution, the time points $(t_1, t_2, \cdots, t_M)$ are uniformly distributed in the $M$-dimensional simplex.
+While different methods to draw samples exist \cite{Cai2018}, here we only consider the simplest approach, in which $M$ follows the Poisson distribution with the parameter $\lambda = M'T$ where $M'$ is the bound of the first-order derivatives defined in \eqref{assump: bd}, the time points $(t_1, t_2, \cdots, t_M)$ are uniformly distributed in the $M$-dimensional simplex.
 Let $u^{(\mathrm{num})}(T)$ be the numerical solution obtained using this method.
-Then the standard error estimation of the Monte Carlo method yields that
+Then the standard error estimation of the Monte Carlo method yields

-where $d$ is the number of dimensions of $u$, and $M'$ is again the bound of the first-order derivatives defined in \eqref{assump: bd}.
+where $d$ is the number of dimensions of $u$.
 It can be observed that the numerical error again grows exponentially in time.
-However, such exponential growth of the error is not due to the error amplification in the Gronwall inequality.
+However, such exponential growth of the error is not due to the error amplification in the Gr\"onwall inequality.
 It comes from the growing integral domain on the right-hand side of \eqref{dyson}.
 Note that although the integral domain expands as $T$ increases, the magnitude of the infinite sum does not grow over time ($\|u(T)\|_2 = \|u(0)\|_2$).
 This indicates that when $T$ is large, strong oscillation exists in the integrand of \eqref{dyson}, resulting in significant cancellation when taking the sum, which leads to huge variance for Monte Carlo estimation.
 This intrinsic difficulty of stochastic methods is known as the numerical sign problem.

 As we will see later, if not carefully dealt with, the numerical sign problem can cause even faster growth of the numerical error.
 One possible approach to mitigating the numerical sign problem is to use the method of \emph{partial resummation}, which only takes part of the summation (instead of the whole integral), and use the result to find other parts of the sum.
 For example, suppose we want to compute the infinite sum: